saucelabs/sauce-docs/docs/error-reporting/advanced/package-installation.md

 Replace `<LICENSE>` with your license number.
 Contact us, if you haven't received your license yet.

-This will configure `yum` to pull from Backtrace's RPM mirror.
-To verify proper `yum` configuration, run the following commands:
+This configures `yum` to pull from Backtrace's RPM mirror.
+To verify the proper `yum` configuration, run the following commands:

 ```shell
 # Clean and update yum package listing